PINTO0309/PINTO_model_zoo/425_Gold-YOLO-Body-Head-Hand/README.md

 - Post-Process

-  Because we add our own post-processing to the end of the model, which can be inferred by TensorRT, CUDA, and CPU, the benchmarked inference speed is the end-to-end processing speed including all pre-processing and post-processing.
+  Because I add our own post-processing to the end of the model, which can be inferred by TensorRT, CUDA, and CPU, the benchmarked inference speed is the end-to-end processing speed including all pre-processing and post-processing.
 EfficientNMS in TensorRT is very slow and should be offloaded to the CPU.

   ![image](https://github.com/PINTO0309/PINTO_model_zoo/assets/33194443/05e528b7-6ace-4878-94f0-ad86ac46324e)